A deeper dive into Gaussian elimination06_01A

-From Chapter 1, you know that there's different forms of an augmented matrix that lets you find solutions to systems involving 2 equations, and those rules almost exactly apply to systems with 3, despite having that 3rd row and an additional variable:
+From Chapter 1, you know that there's different forms of an augmented matrix that lets you find solutions to systems involving 2 equations, and those rules almost exactly apply to systems with 3 (the only difference being that we are now working in 3D space, hence the additional variable

 1 solution: